Salt Lake City - Hottest Decades

 Ranked here are the hottest decades on record for Salt Lake City, Utah.
 The lists include decades when Salt Lake City had the highest average temperatures, the most hot days and the fewest cold days.
 These extremes are for temperatures observed at Salt Lake City's International Airport and cover seven decades, from the 1950s to the 2010s.

 That is when Salt Lake City had weather measurements that are consistent and complete enough to compare decades.
 Each decade comprises a standard 10-year range.
 For instance, the 1990s includes measurements from Jan 1, 1990 to Dec 31, 1999.
-An exception is the 2010s which so far includes data to the end of 2018.
 Links to the data behind these lists are in the References section on this page.

 Hottest High Temperatures